Multimodal learning with graphs: Multimodal Graph Learning in Natural Sciences

-Moving beyond individual molecules or small groups of molecules, MGL can help understand the properties of complex structures composed of hundreds of molecules, the most pertinent of these structures being proteins.
-Proteins are multiscale entities: these scales are (1) the primary amino acid sequence, (2) the 3D structure, and (3) the molecular surface manifold \cite{somnath2021multiscale}.
+Beyond individual molecules, MGL can help understand the properties of complex structures across multiple scales, the most pertinent of these structures being proteins.
 At the primary amino acid sequence scale, the hallmark task predicts the 3D structure from the amino acid sequence.
 AlphaFold constructs a KIG where nodes are amino acids with representations derived from sequence homology \cite{jumper2021alphafold}.
-To propagate information among this KIG, AlphaFold introduces a triangle multiplicative update and triangle self-attention update.
+To propagate information in this KIG, AlphaFold introduces a triangle multiplicative update and triangle self-attention update.
 These triangle modifications integrate the inductive bias that learned representations must abide by the triangle inequality on distances to represent 3D structures.
-This application of multimodal graph learning, among other innovations, allowed AlphaFold to advance 3D structure prediction \cite{jumper2021alphafold}.
+Multimodal graph learning, among other innovations, enabled AlphaFold to predict 3D protein structure from amino acid sequence \cite{jumper2021alphafold}.

-Beyond 3D structure, the molecular surface of a protein describes geometric and physical properties of the protein that are relevant for predicting protein-protein interactions~\cite{Greener2022,gainza2020, sanner1996reduced}.
-Specifically, MaSIF~\cite{gainza2020}, a model for predicting biomolecular interactions, describes a molecular surface as a multimodal graph.
+Beyond 3D structure, molecular protein surfaces mediate critical roles in cellular function and disease, and thus modeling geometric and physical protein properties is essential~\cite{Greener2022,gainza2020, sanner1996reduced}.
+For example, MaSIF~\cite{gainza2020} trains a GNN on molecular surfaces described as multimodal graphs to predict protein interactions.
 The initial representation of the nodes is based on geometric and chemical features.
-A system of gaussian kernels defined on each node is used to propagate information.
-These kernels encode the inductive bias of the complex geometric shapes of surfaces and serve as an extension of convolution.
-These representations are then used to predict protein-protein interactions, a structural configuration of protein-protein complexes, and protein-ligand binding affinity~\cite{gainza2020,sverrisson2021CVPR,somnath2021multiscale}.
+Next, Gaussian kernels are defined on every node to propagate information, encoding complex geometric shapes of molecular surfaces and extending the notion of a convolution.
+The final representations can be used to predict protein-protein interactions~\cite{gainza2020}, structural configurations of protein complexes~\cite{sverrisson2021CVPR}, and protein-ligand binding~\cite{somnath2021multiscale}.